cpjobling/eg-150-textbook/_sources/fourier_series/2/exp_fs1.md

 $$b_k = j\left(C_k - C_{-k}\right)$$ (ex:fs2:14)

-Thus we can easily go back to the Trigonetric Fourier series if we want to.
+Thus we can easily go back to the trigonometric Fourier series, e.g. to visualize the harmonic approximation, if we need to.

 +++ {"slideshow": {"slide_type": "slide"}}

 (fs2:symmetry)=
 ## Symmetry in Exponential Fourier Series

-Since the coefficients of the Exponential Fourier Series are complex numbers, we can use symmetry to determine the form of the coefficients and thereby simplify the computation of series for wave forms that have symmetry.
+Since the coefficients of the exponential Fourier series are complex numbers, we can use symmetry to determine the form of the coefficients and thereby simplify the computation of the series for wave forms that have symmetry.

 +++ {"slideshow": {"slide_type": "subslide"}}